Azure/Spark-Operationalization-On-Azure/README.md

     pip install azuremlcli –extra-index-url https://pypi-amlbd.southcentralus.cloudapp.azure.com/simple --trusted-host https://pypi-amlbd.southcentralus.cloudapp.azure.com

-### 2. Set up the environment
+## Set up the environment

 Install version 2.0 of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-az-cli2).

-#### 2.1 Provision ACR (required)
+### Provision ACR (required)

     az acr create -name myRegistry -resource-group myResourceGroup -l southcentralus --storage-account-name myStorageAccount

 For more information on managing Azure container  with the Azure CLI, see [az acr](https://docs.microsoft.com/en-us/cli/azure/acr).

-#### 2.2 Provision ACS (optional for production deployment scenario)

-  az group deployment create -g mygroup --template-uri https://myresource/azuredeploy.json --parameters @myparameters.json

-For more information on deploying Azure container service templates with the Azure CLI, see [az group deployment](https://docs.microsoft.com/en-us/cli/azure/group/deployment).

-#### 2.3 Provision HDI Spark (optional for production deployment scenario)

-### 3. Open Sample Jupyter Noteook
+## Open the sample Jupyter noteook

-Jupyter is running on the DSVM at https://<machine-ip-address>:8000.
+Jupyter is running on the DSVM at https://&lt;machine-ip-address&gt;:8000.
 Open Jupyter in a browser and sign in.
 The username and password are the those that you configured for the DSVM.
 Note that you will recieve a certifiate warning that you can safely click through.

 The *realtimewebservices.ipynb* sample notebook is located in the azureml folder.

 Click the notebook to open it.
 Follow the instructions to create and deploy a model as a web service for real-time or batch scoring.

+## Deploy high-scale production Scenario

+### Provision ACS (optional for production deployment scenario)

+  az group deployment create -g mygroup --template-uri https://myresource/azuredeploy.json --parameters @myparameters.json

+For more information on deploying Azure container service templates with the Azure CLI, see [az group deployment](https://docs.microsoft.com/en-us/cli/azure/group/deployment).

+### Provision HDI Spark (optional for production deployment scenario)